System Design Space

 AND total_reserved < total_rooms * (1 + overbooking_limit);

--- If affected_rows = 0, there are no numbers
+-- If affected_rows = 0, the limit is already exhausted

 COMMIT;